ualberta-smr/generating-annotation-usage-rules/README.md

 To get familiar with the validation tool and the domain-specific language used for validating the rules, please head over to the [tutorial page](./ui/tutorial/README.md) (it is also accessible from the UI using the question mark (?) button at the top right corner).

-Once you're done with validation, you can simply close the browser tab.
+Once you're done with validation (which does not mean validating all the candidate rules necessarily), you can simply close the browser tab.

 ### Building the detector